dgilmore/DNA_ENCODER/README.md

 ## What I didn't get accomplished

 * I did not complete objective 5 in the 24 hour period, but I believe with just a little more time and research I would have come to a solution.
-I believe a recursive solution would be the most cleanest and most efficient.
+I believe a recursive solution would be the cleanest and most efficient.

 * Testing.
-I would have liked to run unit tests on all of my components before I submitted.
-I found some edge cases by naturally testing.
+With more time I would have liked to run unit tests on all of my components using tools such as Enzyme or Jest.